All Episodes

 I've heard it from two different people.

-And the rumor is that uh Mrs. Clinton's internal numbers are so bad in Ohio in taxes, that she is considering withdrawing from the race Friday to avoid the humiliation of massive, massive defeats next Tuesday.
+And the rumor is that Mrs. Clinton's internal numbers are so bad in Ohio in taxes that she is considering withdrawing from the race Friday to avoid the humiliation of massive, massive defeats next Tuesday.

-Now, I kind of doubt this, because if you're gonna get humiliated, why not wait all after?
+Now, I kind of doubt this because if you're going to get humiliated, why not wait till after, you know, instead of quitting.

 I'm just telling you that I've had two different people run this by me today.